maaraaji/react-stud-routing/README.md

   | `<Route path='/' exact render={() => <h1>Dummy</h1>}/>` | `<Route path='/' exact render={() => <Posts/>}/>` |
   | `<Route path='/' exact component={() => {<Posts/>}}/>` | |
   | `<Route path='/' exact component={Posts}/> ` | |
+---
+#### commit : [Tutorial] Switching Between Pages
+12. Created one more route for new-post and routed it to NewPost class in NewPost.js

+13. Issue with current routing is whenever the URL routing happens, the react application refreshes and hence previous state & Props are lost.
+Need to fix this.